jasbur/RaspiWiFi/Readme.txt

 CONFIGURATION:

-== You will be prompted to set 3 variables during the Initial Setup Script:
+== You will be prompted to set a few variables during the Initial Setup script:

 ==== "SSID Prefix" [default: "RaspiWiFi Setup"]: This is the prefix of the SSID
       that your Pi will broadcast for you to connect to during Configuration Mode (Host Mode).
 The last four of you Pi's serial number will be appended to whatever you enter here.

+==== "WPA Encryption" [default: No]: If oyu enable this setting the Access Point
+      created during Configuration Mode will be encrypted using WPA2 encryption.
+      The prompt following this one will let you specify the Wireless Key to be used.
+You can leave the password blank if you chose 'N' to this option.

 ==== "Auto-Config mode" [default: n]: If you choose to enable this mode your Pi
       will check for an active connection while in normal operation mode (Client Mode).